Upgrades

 - Print the result of the pg_upgrade

-- Make sure that the new data directory are empty on the Replica
+- Make sure that the new data directory is empty on the replica

 - Wait for the rsync to complete